gonchigars/cursortutorial.md/frontEnd.md

 Understanding this helps you know which styles will actually appear on the page when reading code.

+**AI-Assisted Experiment:**
+Ask AI: "Create a webpage with nested elements that have conflicting CSS styles using different types of selectors.
+Then demonstrate how each style wins or loses based on specificity.
+Include a visual explanation of which rules apply to which elements and why."

 ### 2. Box Model

 **Every element is a box with these layers:**